-In order to assist the Underwriters in complying with Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the

-College has covenanted with the Trustee, for the benefit of the Bondholders, to file certain annual financial and other information and notices of the occurrence of certain enumerated events required to be provided by Rule 15c2-12 with the MSRB through EMMA.
+In order to assist the Underwriters in complying with Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended ("Rule 15c2-12"), the College has covenanted with the Trustee, for the benefit of the Bondholders, to file certain annual financial and other information and notices of the occurrence of certain enumerated events required to be provided by Rule 15c2-12 with the MSRB through EMMA.
 The specific nature of the information to be contained in the annual financial and other information and the notices of certain enumerated events is summarized in Appendix E - "FORM OF CONTINUING DISCLOSURE AGREEMENT."
 The Agency has not committed to provide any continuing disclosure to the Bondholders or to any other person.

 The College is subject to continuing disclosure requirements under existing continuing disclosure undertakings.
-The College timely filed, or caused to be filed, its annual financial information with each Nationally Recognized Municipal Securities Information Repository or EMMA, as applicable, for fiscal years 2007, 2008, 2009, 2010 and 2011.
-Although the College timely filed its annual financial information with the Nationally Recognized Municipal Securities Information Repositories for fiscal years 2009 and 2010, the College did not file its annual financial information with EMMA for fiscal years 2009 and 2010.
-Such filings were made to EMMA on March 30, 2012.
+The College timely filed, or caused to be filed, its annual financial information with each Nationally Recognized Municipal Securities Information Repository or EMMA, as applicable, for fiscal years 2011, 2012, 2013 and 2014.
+The College failed to timely file its annual financial information with EMMA for fiscal year 2010.
+Such filing was made to EMMA on March 30, 2012.
 The College has engaged the Trustee as Dissemination Agent to assist it with meeting its continuing disclosure obligations in the future.